cltl/ma-communicative-robots/data/README.md

                                       grasp:wasAttributedTo :carl.
     }

 ```

+This RDF representation uses name spaces: **leolaniWorld** and **leolaniTalk**, that are defined in a robot platform
+called **Leolani**: http://makerobotstalk.nl.
+The implementation is further defined in the following Github: https://github.com/cltl/pepper

 In this example, there are two claims: one claim with the URI *leolaniWorld:piek-from-schaesberg* that embeds the triple
 that ":piek" was born in the city "schaesberg" and another claim with the URI *leolaniWorld:piek-from-landgraaf*
 which embeds the triple that he was born in "landgraaf".